Sanjanadhananjayaa/Microsoft-Purview-Sandbox/labguide/labs/Part-1 lab1.md

 In this lab, you will complete the following tasks:

 + Task 1: know how on sensitivity labels
-+ Task 2: overview and activity explorer
-+ Task 3: Classification on sensitive data
++ Task 2: Classification on sensitive data

 ### Protecting your data using Microsoft Purview